SP22-CSCE431/book-assignment-TOneal419/README.md

 # README

-This is the Book Collection assignment for CSCE 431
+This is the Book Collection Assignment for CSCE 431